apple/servicetalk/README.md

 ### Programming paradigms

 When developing a new application it may not be clear if the complexity of asynchronous control flow is justified.
-It may be the case that initially the scale is relatively small, but over time the scale may grow.
+Initially the scale may be relatively small, but over time the scale may grow.
 The scaling or response size characteristics may not be uniform for all APIs offered by the application (e.g. health check vs file serving).
 ServiceTalk is designed to evolve with your application so that you can get started quickly and avoid/defer the complexity of asynchronous control flow in these cases.
 This can dramatically lower the bar to entry for ServiceTalk compared with most non-blocking I/O frameworks and avoid "application re-write" if scaling/data size characteristics